elastic/beats-dashboards/README.md

 ![Packetbeat Search](http://packetbeat.com/static/screenshots/dashboard_search.png)

-More screenshots, you can find in the `screenshots` folder.
+You can find more screenshots in the `screenshots` folder.